-Australian Tesla drivers have a new place to charge their electric cars—and themselves—on the long trip between Melbourne and Adelaide, thanks to a dedicated charger recently installed by Raidis Estate in Penola, South Australia.
+Australian Tesla drivers have a new place to charge their electric cars — and themselves — on the long trip between Melbourne and Adelaide, thanks to a dedicated charger installed by Raidis Estate in Penola, South Australia.

 The 400 kilometer range of a Tesla means that drivers making the 700 kilometer trip between Melbourne and Adelaide must be prepared for an overnight stay, unless they have a faster charging option.

 Now they do.

 The Supercharger, the first to be hosted by an Australian winery, means a stop of only 3 hours for a full charge, compared to the 24 hours that would be required using the Tesla’s mobile charger with the normal residential mains.